Long Short-Term Transformer for Online Action Detection

 \textbf{Can we downsample long-term memory?} We implement LSTR with $m_S$ as 8 seconds and $m_L$ as 512 seconds, and test the effect of downsampling long-term memory.
 Table~\ref{table:memory} shows the results that downsampling with strides smaller than 4 does not cause performance drop, but more aggressive strides dramatically decrease the detection accuracy.
 Note that, when extracting frame features in 4 FPS, both LSTR encoder ($n_0=16$) and downsampling with stride $128$ compress the long-term memory to 16 features, but LSTR achieves much better performance ($69.5\%$ vs. $65.9\%$ in mAP).
-This demonstrates the effectiveness of our ``adaptive compression'' comparing to heuristics downsampling.
+This demonstrates the effectiveness of our ``adaptive compression'' compared to heuristics downsampling.

-\textbf{Can we compensate reduced memory length with RNN?} We note that LSTR's performance notably decreases when it can only access to very limited memory (\eg, $m_L+m_S\le16$ seconds).
-Here we test if RNN can be used to compensate the LSTR's reduced memory or even fully replace the LSTR encoder.
-We implement LSTR using $m_S=8$ seconds with an extra Gated Recurrent Unit (GRU)~\cite{chung2014empirical} (its architecture is visualized in Fig.~\ref{fig:lstr+rnn}) to capture all history outside the long- and short-term memory.
+\textbf{Can we compensate reduced memory length with RNN?} We note that LSTR's performance notably decreases when it can only access very limited memory (\eg, $m_L+m_S\le16$ seconds).
+Here we test if RNN can compensate LSTR's reduced memory or even fully replace the LSTR encoder.
+We implement LSTR using $m_S=8$ seconds with an extra Gated Recurrent Unit (GRU)~\cite{chung2014empirical} (its architecture is visualized in the Supplementary Material) to capture all history outside the long- and short-term memories.
 The dashed line in Fig.~\ref{fig:memory} shows the results.
-Plugging-in RNNs indeed improves the performance when $m_L$ is small, but when $m_L$ is large (\ie > 64 seconds), it does not improve the accuracy anymore.
+Plugging-in RNNs indeed improves the performance when $m_L$ is small, but when $m_L$ is large ($\ge64$ seconds), it does not improve the accuracy anymore.